OWN: empowering consumers to choose the right period products

 Prototyping

-I sketched and created a system diagram that showed the inputs and outputs and interactions between them.
+I sketched and created a system diagram showing user inputs, NFC interactions, and outputs.

 Concept Testing

-To evaluate the concept, I used the wizard-of-oz method with 2 participants at a store.
+I used the wizard-of-oz method to test the prototype with 2 participants at a store.

 Sketching